chauff/cse1500-demo-code/README.md

 ## node-web-ex

 This Node.js script shows the most minimalistic web server possible: whatever the HTTP request, it will respond with `Hello World!`.
-To start it, execute the following command in your terminal:
+To start it, execute the following commands in your terminal:

 ```console
 cd node-web-ex/